 Now, let’s roll up our sleeves and look at how to run the ultimate content audit.

 Running your audit

 Let’s recap.
-By now, you should have an inventory of your content.
-You know what data you want to gather (Trim can give you a big head start if you’ve not done that yet).
+By now, you should have an inventory of your content and you know what data you want to gather.
 For larger sites, let’s also assume you know who’s on your audit team.
 It’s time to begin.

 Here are five things you’ll need to consider:

 1. Do a pilot

 No matter how well you plan your audit, you can’t account for everything before you start.
 If you’re auditing with other people, you’ll need to run a pilot – one that involves the whole audit team.
 Even if it’s just you, try and identify someone you can bring into the project – if only as an occasional sounding board.

 Typically the pilot involves giving everyone on the audit team the same sample of content to audit, say 5-10 items from each area of the site.
 Allow everyone a few days to do the task and then come back as a group to discuss it.

 The pilot helps calibrate the team’s approach to auditing.
 This is especially important for qualitative data where answers are quite subjective.

 The pilot also helps identify areas that may prove harder than first expected.
 Maybe you’d thought it would be easy to identify decision makers for most bits of content, but in reality this information is hard to come by.